shwakib/uow-comp8967-anyonein/README.md

 # uow-comp8967-anyonein
-A project build as a part of COMP8967 @ UoW
+A project built as a part of COMP8967 @ UWindsor